AllenDowney/ThinkDataStructures/day02/README.md

     `public Chicken get(int index)`

 1. Some chickens might leave the farm for various reasons, and they might leave in any order.
 If a cow in the middle leaves, we want to update our `LinkedList` pointers so that the `Node` before the removed chicken points to the `Node` after the removed `Chicken`.
 Return the removed `Chicken` so we can "deal" with it.
-Remember to consider the special cases where `size` is 0 or 1, and where `index=0` or `index=size-1`.
+Remember to consider the special cases where `index=0` or `index=size-1`.

     `public Chicken remove(int index)`